October is National Breast Cancer Awareness Month

-The American Cancer Society estimates more than 310,000 new cases of breast cancer will be diagnosed in 2017, and more than 41,000 will die from the disease (the rate has been dropping since the late 1990s).
+ACS estimates 300,000 new cases of breast cancer will be diagnosed in 2016, with more than 40,000 deaths from the disease.
 Fortunately, recent research is unraveling a few of the questions related to this disease, and paving the way for you to control some of its risks.

 Beyond Your Control…Or Not

 You simply cannot change certain risk factors.
 For example, your sex (being a woman), age (over 55) and genetics (certain genes, your race and a family history of breast cancer) can all increase your changes of developing breast cancer.